westpa/westpa/doc/_build/html/_sources/tutorials/openmm.txt

 In order to visualize a binding event, you will need to stitch together the individual trajectory segments that start at the initial state and then reach the bound state.
-The `introductory Amber tutorial <Introductory Tutorial:
-AMBER>`_ provides directions on how to extract the sequence of segments in a set of successful binding events, however the script to construct a visualization of the pathway will not work for this example since we have stored all of the relevant data directly in the ``west.h5`` file.
+The `introductory Amber tutorial <amber_tutorial>` provides directions on how to extract the sequence of segments in a set of successful binding events, however the script to construct a visualization of the pathway will not work for this example since we have stored all of the relevant data directly in the ``west.h5`` file.
 For this example, we leave writing the necessary script as an exercise.
 To create a netcdf-formatted Amber trajectory file, you might want to take a look at `netcdf4storage.py
 <https://bitbucket.org/joshua.adelman/stringmethodexamples/raw/tip/shared/elasticnetwork-langevin/netcdf4storage.py>`_
 or you might consider using the dcd writer built into OpenMM which can imported into python using::